Moving to Alma/Primo VE: Hindsight is 20/20

 Nikki DeMoville (California Polytechnic State University)

 The presentation will include some brief background information to help demystify the Alma Institution Zone – Network Zone – Analytics topology, explain when Network Zone Analytics will be useful, and conclude with migration tips to help you launch with a clean Analytics environment.
-This presentation will only be useful if your consortium is implementing with a Network Zone.
-If you’re going another route, feel free to say no!
 I will be speaking with the perspective of a 23-campus system that went live with Alma/Primo in June 2017.
 I’ve been the chair of the consortial California State University Analytics committee since 2016.

 Session 4 (11:40am – 12:10pm EST)